Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Examples

 \begin{ex}{\bf Laplace-Beltrami operators}.
 The preceding examples can be extended to the setting of Riemannian manifolds.
 Let $M$ be a complete $d$-dimensional Riemannian manifold with metric $g$.
 Let $a(x)=(a_{ij}(x))_{1\le i,j\le d}$ be a positive matrix smoothly depending on $x\in M$.
 The associated second order elliptic operator $L$ is represented as

 in local coordinates.
 Then $T_t=e^{-tL}$ extends to a symmetric diffusion semigroup on $M$ for all $1\le p\le\8$ (cf. \cite{Davies1}).
 Thus our previous results apply to the associated subordinated Poisson semigroup.
 The most important case is the one where $-L=\Delta$ is the Laplace-Beltrami operator.
-Then the semigroup $\{e^{\Delta t}\}_{t>0}$ enjoys many properties of the classical heat semigroup on $\real^d$.\end{ex}
+Then the celebrated theorem of Li and Yau \cite{LY} asserts that the integral kernel of $e^{t\Delta}$ has a Gaussian upper bound under the additional assumption that the Ricci curvature be nonnegative (see also \cite[Theorem~5.5.6]{Davies}).
+Thus as in the Euclidean case, the heat semigroup $\{e^{t\Delta}\}_{t>0}$ extends to an analytic semigroup on $L_p(M; X)$ for any Banach space $X$ and $1<p<\8$.
+It would be interesting to determine whether the Luzin cotype of $X$ relative to $\{e^{t\Delta}\}_{t>0}$ characterizes the martingale coptye of $X$. \end{ex}

 \begin{ex}{\bf Hermite operators}.
 The Hermite operator on $\real^d$ is a particular Schr\"odinger operator: $A=-\Delta+|x|^2$.
 The associated semigroup $\{T_t\}_{t>0}$ is a symmetric submarkovian semigroup on $\real^d$.
 The integral kernel of $T_t$ is given by